parallelvirtualcluster/pvc/docs/architecture/cluster.md

 #### Coordinators

-Coordinators are a special set of 3, 5, or potentially 7, though no more, nodes with additional functionality.
+Coordinators are a special set of 3 or 5 nodes with additional functionality.
 The coordinator nodes run, in addition to the PVC software itself, a number of databases and additional functions which are required by the whole cluster.
 An odd number of coordinators is *always* required to maintain quorum, though there are diminishing returns when creating more than 3.
 These additional functions are:

 0. The Zookeeper database containing the cluster state and configuration
 0. The DNS aggregation Patroni PostgreSQL database containing DNS records for all client networks